 Tip #1: Tilt the pelvis with this trick

 The pelvic tilt of Bridge Pose is commonly misunderstood.
-How exactly do you move your pubic bone forward and up?
+How exactly do you move your pelvis forward and up?
 How do you ensure that your pelvis is properly tilted to prevent crunching in the spine?

 Use this easy hand trick: While you are still laying flat on your back with your knees bent, bring one of your hands beneath your lower back.
 You will feel space where your spine is lifted from the mat.
 Now, try to crush that hand by engaging your abs down to your spine and squeezing your glutes.

-You should feel your your pubic bone reaching up and your tailbone lowering down as the angle of your pelvis shifts.
+You should feel your your pelvis reaching up and your tailbone lowering down as the angle of your pelvis shifts.
 Then, remove your hand and feel your spine fully flattened onto the mat before you lift into Bridge.
 This pelvic tilt will prevent you from overarching your spine.

 Tip #2: Keep your glutes engaged, but not clenched